What are the symptoms of hepatitis C virus (HCV) infection?

 - Do not share drug snorting, smoking or injection equipment, such as straws, pipes, cookers, filters, water, needles or syringes.

-- Clean and disinfect areas that could have blood on them using a fresh solution of bleach.
-The bleach solution can be made by mixing 9 parts water with 1 part household bleach.
+- Clean and disinfect areas that could have blood on them using a fresh solution of household bleach.
+The bleach solution can be made by mixing 1 part bleach to 9 parts of water.
+The bleach solution should be left in contact with the spill area for at least 10 minutes before wiping it up.
 For more information, see HealthLinkBC File #97 Contact with Blood or Body Fluids: Protecting Against Infection.

 - Keep all open cuts and sores bandaged until healed.